opalmedapps/opal-rms/README.md

 # ORMS

-The Online Room Management System (ORMS) provides a clinical viewer (aka. live clinician dashboard), a virtual waiting room and separate frontends for kiosks and TV screens.
+The Opal Room Management System (ORMS) provides a clinical viewer (aka. live clinician dashboard), a virtual waiting room and separate frontends for kiosks and TV screens.

 ## Requirements